s0ders/akira.sh/content/posts/go-interfaces.md

 Interfaces are modeled as a two-word data structure:

 - The first word points to an interface table, or "itable", which holds the underlying concrete type and pointers to the associated functions for that interface.
-The second word points to the actual value of that interface.
+- The second word points to the actual value of that interface.

 To illustrate this, let's take the example of a simple interface, `Stringer`.
-It is defined in the `fmt` package, and is used to print values passed to the various print functions in the package.
+It is defined in the `fmt` package, and is used to print values passed to the various print functions defined in the package.

 ```go
 type Stringer interface {